facebook••facebook••youtube••contact••index••home

 .

 For the past decade, I've been happily using a matched pair of Neumann KM184 mics for recording classical guitar and ukulele.
-But then, you can never have too many mics so one day a Neumann TLM 102 appeared on my doorstep.
+But then, one can never have too many mics, so one day a Neumann TLM 102 appeared on my doorstep.

 Neumann TLM 102 | Available in nickel or matte black with impeccable fit and finish.
 Fingerprint resistant too. | Image courtesy Neumann

 As a music professor, I record demonstration and practice tracks for students, so the 102 has gotten a workout over the years.
-I love how it renders guitar and 'ukulele tone, but it also does well with small percussion like finger cymbals, cabasa, temple blocks, shakers, etc. Below are samples I recorded using the TLM 102 through a Tascam US 2x2 or 4x4 audio interface.
+I love how it renders guitar and 'ukulele tone, but it also does well with small percussion like finger cymbals, cabasa, temple blocks, shakers, etc. Below are samples I recorded using the TLM 102 through Tascam US 2x2, US 4x4, and Series 208i audio interfaces.

-I record with the TLM 102 mostly at home and in my office.
-I mic guitars and ukuleles 6 to 10 inches from the middle of the bridge.
-A few inches of difference in placement makes a big difference in the tone, so I always do a sound test before commencing serious tracking.
+I record with the TLM 102 at home and in my office.
+I typically mic guitars and ukuleles 6 to 10 inches from the middle of the bridge.
+My second choice is 6 to 10 inches from the 12th fret of the fingerboard.
+An inch or two of difference in placement makes a big difference in the tone, so I do a sound test before commencing serious tracking.

 gain icon Gain

-Signal output is ample for soft instruments, so no need to crank gain wide open.
-While the before mentioned may not seem like a big deal to most musicians, finger-picked instruments like the classical guitar are relatively soft and many mics fall short, requiring the gain sliders to be buried just to twitch the meters!
-Plus, the ultra low noise of the 102 allows delicate tones like harmonics to shine in the track without a hint of background noise.
-Bravo Neumann!
+Finger-picked instruments like the classical guitar are soft, and many mics fall short, requiring the gain sliders to be buried just to twitch the meters!
+On my Tascam Series 208i interface, I typically set preamp gain between the 12:00 and 2:00 o’clock position for close guitar miking.
+So, signal output is ample for soft instruments.
+Plus, the ultra-low noise of the 102 allows delicate tones like harmonics to shine without a hint of background noise.
+Bravo, Neumann!

 Expressive icon Vocal Sound Quality